Robosapiens-G1ANT-Interns/Robosapiens/Android Addons/G1ANT.Addon.ZoomAndroid/ZoomAndroidOpenCommand .md

 ## Example

-This simple script opens an zoom application instance in the connected android device.
+This simple script opens  opens a zoom application in the connected android device :

 ```G1ANT
 zoomandroid.open